sagebind/evflow/README.md

 When the project settles in and becomes more stable, ~100% unit test coverage will be a top priority.
 We're not there yet, so while you can run the test suite with `phpunit`, don't expect anything to be fully tested. :)

 ## Uses
 Evflow's pluggable architecture opens up tons of integration possibilities.
-Some asynchronous libraries exist for PHP, but most of them use their own event loops and retrofitting them use another would be difficult.
+Some asynchronous libraries exist for PHP, but most of them use their own event loops and retrofitting them to use another would be difficult.
 To make asynchronous programming really work, tasks need to share the same event loop so that processing time is given fairly and correctly to all event callbacks.

-Evflow aloows you to define your own types of asynchronous events.
+Evflow allows you to define your own types of asynchronous events.
 All that is required is the ability to implement a non-blocking `poll()` method for the event and it will work like magic.
 There are a number of such functions out there that unfortunately cannot really be used; until now.
 Some of these possibilities include:

 - Async stream I/O
 - Async HTTP requests using non-blocking sockets